iti-ict/wakamiti/README.md

 #### Stand-alone launcher

 If your project does not use neither JUnit nor Maven, Kukumo provides a stand-alone command-line based launcher.
-Once installed, you can launch the test plan execution simply by typing the command `kukumo` from the folder where your test specifications are placed.
+Once installed, you can launch the test iti.kukumo.test.gherkin.plan execution simply by typing the command `kukumo` from the folder where your test specifications are placed.

 > **NOTE**